Ani Motion inserted. Add the attribute data-ani or data-ani-progress to any instance and give it a value such as fade.

 The interface

-To make accessing a complex tool as simple as possible, we used the Telegram API to create a straightforward bot for interacting with the agents.
-There was no need for a custom-built interface for our specific use case, as Telegram already handled the interactions elegantly.
+To make accessing a complex tool as simple as possible, I used the Telegram API to create a straightforward bot for interacting with the agents.
+There was no need for a custom-built interface for my use case, since Telegram already handled the interactions elegantly.

 Step 5